gulam101/Music-Player/README.md

 ### Description:

 The project allows the user to play their favourite song and keep on changing to different songs.
+If the user doesn't like the current song then they can skip it or they can find a new one and play it.
+They can use it to listen to music in the background.

 ### Things I learnt:
 - Using .DLL files